alejandroarmas/alejandroarmas.github.io/_posts/2020-04-21-Distributions.md

 Instead of being interested in knowing the probability of *k* occurances of a random variable occur in *n* trials, we instead focus on the probability that it takes **n** trials to achieve **k** occurances of a random variable.
 If you have n independent bernoulli trials with probability of succcess p and you are interested in the number of trials until success then we say $x \sim NB(k , p)$, who's probability mass function is:

 $$f_x(n) = P(X = n) = { n - 1 \choose k - 1} \cdot P^k \cdot (1-P)^{n - k}$$

+Looking at the figure, we consider the likelihood we achieve 20 positive results n trials into an experiment with different probability values p.

 If we choose the occurances of the random variable to be $k = 1$, we can observe a special case of the Negative Binomial Distribution called the *Geometric Distribution*.
 Since ${ m \choose 0} = 1 $ we can reduce this equation to: